EveryOneIsGross/MarketAgents/simAGENT_designdoc.md

     P --> B
 ```

-This program is an economic simulation centered around a single perSIM (simulated person) living in a modest home.
-The simulation is built using Python and leverages Pydantic for data validation and serialization.
+This program is an economic simulation module centered around a single perSIM (simulated person) living in a modest home.
+Uses Python and leverages Pydantic for data validation and serialization.
 The main components of the program are:

 1. **Simulation**: The core class that manages the entire simulation.
 2. **Sim**: Represents the simulated person with various needs and attributes.
 3. **House**: Represents the Sim's living space.
 4. **Market**: Simulates a economic market.
-5. **Item**: Represents objects in the house that the Sim can interact with.
+5. **Item**: Represents objects in the house that the perSim can interact with.

 ## Sim Behavior and Mechanics

 ### Needs System

-The Sim has eight fundamental needs:
+The perSim has eight fundamental needs:

 1. Hunger
 2. Hygiene